Skip to main content

 2025-2026 Mentoring Program

-The Diversity and Mentoring Committee of the Engineering Mechanics Institute (EMI) is pleased to announce the launch of its 2025-2026 Mentoring Program.
-This year’s program is specifically designed to support and advance the careers of tenure-track faculty who identify as female or belong to underrepresented minority groups.
-The initial phase of the program will focus on pairing these tenure-track faculty with experienced mentors to address the unique challenges they face during the early stages of their academic careers.
-However, this initiative is part of a broader plan to eventually extend mentoring opportunities to other members within the EMI community in the coming years.
+The Mentoring and Diversity Committee of the Engineering Mechanics Institute (EMI) is pleased to announce the launch of its 2025–2026 Mentoring Program.
+This year’s program is specifically designed to support and advance the careers of tenure-track faculty.
+The initial phase will focus on pairing tenure-track faculty with experienced mentors who can help address the unique challenges faced during the early stages of an academic career.
+This initiative is part of a broader vision to expand mentoring opportunities to other members of the EMI community in future years.

-Eligible members are encouraged to apply for this unique opportunity to be matched with experienced mentors within the EMI community who are dedicated to promoting diversity and inclusion in the field.
-This program is a key component of our ongoing efforts to create a more equitable and supportive environment for all members, ensuring that the next generation of engineering mechanics scholars thrives and reaches their full potential.
+Eligible members are encouraged to apply and take advantage of this unique opportunity to be matched with experienced mentors.
+This program represents a key part of EMI’s ongoing efforts to build a more supportive and equitable professional environment—one in which the next generation of engineering mechanics scholars can thrive and reach their full potential.

 Apply to be a mentee